RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/04-create-get-carts-endpoint.md

 carts.keySet().forEach(cartId ->; cartList.add(Transformers.shoppingCartToJson(carts.get(cartId))));
 ```

-In this lambda expression we are iterating through the list of shopping carts and transforming them to JsonObject using the ```src/main/java/com/redhat/coolstore/utils/Transformers.java```{{open}} to get a `JsonObject` that we add to a `JsonArray`.
+In this lambda expression we are iterating through the list of shopping carts and transforming them to JsonObject using the `Transformers` utility class to get a `JsonObject` that we add to a `JsonArray`.
 We can then return a String encoding of that JsonArray to the response.

-**3. Add a routes**
+**3. Add routes**

-Open the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java`{{open}}.
+Open the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java`{{open}} file.

 Add the first route by adding the following at `//TODO: Create cart router` marker
 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Create cart router">